mattermost/docs/source/help/getting-started/messaging-basics.rst

 **Notify teammates** when they are needed by typing ``@username``.

-**Format your messages** using Markdown that supports text styling, headings, links, emoticons, code blocks, block quotes, tables, lists and in-line images.
+**Format your messages** using Markdown that supports text styling, headings, links, emojis, code blocks, block quotes, tables, lists and in-line images.

 You can use either ``_`` or ``*`` for italics and bold text.
 See the table below for examples.